-The union between Sweden and Norway was established in 1804 through military conquest in the turbulence of the Napoleonic wars.
+The union between Sweden and Norway was established in 1814 through military conquest during the turbulence of the Napoleonic wars.
 The union was liquidated in 1905 through what in Norway was seen as the king’s abdication and in Sweden as a Norwegian coup d’état.
-After negotiations the separation occurred peacefully.
+After negotiations, the separation occurred peacefully.

 The union between Sweden and Norway was a matter of combining union with nation, constitution and, towards the end of the 19th century, the demands for democracy.
-This was primarily the king´s problem, since he was the unifying link in the union.
-The theme that ran through the history of the union is the question to what extent he succeeded in this task.
-This question is complicated by the fact that the king, as a unifying force, was not one but two kings.
-He was not formally the king of the union, even though he was often called that, but the King of Sweden and the King of Norway.
+This was primarily the king´s problem since he was the unifying link in the union.
+The theme that ran through the history of the union is the question of to what extent he succeeded in this task.
+This question is complicated because the king, as a unifying force, was not one but two kings.
+He was not formally the Union king, even though he was often called that, but the King of Sweden and the King of Norway.
 The definition of the royal power that lay in this subtle distinction led to equilibristic operations and acrobatic exercises that easily resulted in a kind of royal schizophrenia.

-Owing to a series of recurrent crises there was a gradual transition from a royal foreign policy to a democratic, constitutional one.
+Owing to a series of recurrent crises, there was a gradual transition from a royal foreign policy to a democratic, constitutional one.
 The Union´s problem was that popular power was formulated via Norwegian and Swedish nationalism rather than as a demand for a democratic union.
-From the 1840s the two nationalisms, together with Scandinavianism, which created the idea of a Scandinavian union, developed a complex and explosive, ideological pattern that was nourished by the king´s foreign policy.
-In the 1890s the public media in which these ideologies were formulated had become more widespread and united, and nationalism was an increasingly difficult force to tame.
-The kings had whipped it up and ridden on it in foreign political activism in the1850s and 1860s.
+From the 1840s, the two nationalisms, together with Scandinavianism, which created the idea of a Scandinavian union, developed a complex and explosive ideological pattern nourished by the king´s foreign policy.
+In the 1890s, the public media in which these ideologies were formulated had become more widespread and united, and nationalism was an increasingly difficult force to tame.
+The kings had whipped it up and ridden on it in foreign political activism in the 1850s and 1860s.
 A certain degree of stability came in the wake of the establishment of German power after 1870, but the crisis of liberalism with the breakdown of free trade and the markets and protectionist policies after the middle of the 1880s reawakened the nationalistic language.
-In the 1890s the king lost his grasp on this rhetoric.
+In the 1890s, the king lost his grasp on this rhetoric.
 He found it increasingly difficult to keep apart the distinction between being the Norwegian and the Swedish king.
-The break-through of protectionism in Sweden broke down the free trade arrangement between the two countries, which was one of the institutional pillars of the union.
-The protectionist politics were formulated in a chauvinistic and offensive nationalistic language with the message that Norway was a tributary people under Swedish supremacy.
-This triggered a nationalistic Norwegian debate with claims for full autonomy within or if necessary without the union.
+The breakthrough of protectionism in Sweden broke down the free trade arrangement between the two countries, which was one of the institutional pillars of the union.
+The protectionist politics were formulated in a chauvinistic and offensive nationalistic language, conveying that Norway was a tributary people under Swedish supremacy.
+This triggered a nationalistic Norwegian debate with claims for full autonomy within or, if necessary, without the union.

 To help him bridge the gap between the two crowns, the king had the combined ministerial council, a common government for common matters.
-This was the embryo of a union government in the real meaning of the term, an embryo that was never realised, however.
-In the transition from royal power to people´s power in the 19th century the governments and the combined ministerial council were torn between two principles and two centres of power: the king´s constitutional power and the parliamentary people´s power.
-Here the exact definition of both royal power and people´s power was highly controversial.
-In this struggle the combined ministerial council was eventually torn apart and the national governments and parliaments were strengthened.
+However, this was the embryo of a union government in the real meaning of the term, an embryo that was never realised.
+In the transition from royal power to people´s power in the 19th century, the governments and the combined ministerial council were torn between two principles and two centres of power: the king´s constitutional power and the parliamentary people´s power.
+Here, the exact definition of royal and people’s power was highly controversial.
+The combined ministerial council was eventually torn apart in this struggle, and the national governments and parliaments were strengthened.

 The Union´s problem was that popular power was formulated via Norwegian and Swedish nationalism rather than as a demand for a democratic union.
 The limits of the union were reached with the demands for democracy.
-In Norway democratic claims were embedded in a nationalistic language which described the Norwegian king as a foreign ruler.
-Neither parties were able to develop any union institutions to meet what, in modern terms, was increasingly thought of as a democratic deficit.
-The king stood almost alone as a unifying institution and the powers that demanded political reform were too much for him.
+In Norway, democratic claims were embedded in a nationalistic language which described the Norwegian king as a foreign ruler.
+Neither party was able to develop any union institutions to meet what, in modern terms, was increasingly thought of as a democratic deficit.
+The king stood almost alone as a unifying institution, and the powers that demanded political reform were too much for him.
 The demands for democracy were channelled towards national centres of power and broke up the union.